Red-tail Land Conservancy is a nonprofit organization that protects and connects habitats where wildlife and people thrive together.

 Red-tail Land Conservancy preserves, protects, and restores natural areas and farm land in east central Indiana while increasing awareness of our natural heritage.

-By preserving and restoring the dynamic vitality of forests, prairies, and wetlands, Red-tail Land Conservancy plans for a future where the natural beauty of east central Indiana will exist for future generations.
+By preserving and restoring the dynamic vitality of forests, prairies, and wetlands, Red-tail Land Conservancy plans for a future where the natural beauty and unique habitats of east central Indiana will exist for generations to come.

 The first meeting, held at Minnetrista Cultural Center in Muncie, IN, in 1999, attracted 87 people.
 Since the creation of the first conservation easement in July 2000, we have steadily grown in the amount of land we protect and the number of people active in conservation.
 Beginning with a single volunteer acting as Executive Director, Red-tail has since expanded our impact to require a small paid staff.